sifive/freedom-e-sdk/README.md

     - Demonstrates usage of the I2C API to communicate with I2C slaves.
   - example-freertos-blinky
     - A simple FreeRTOS blinky application.
+  - example-freertos-blinky-mc
+    - A simple FreeRTOS blinky application for multicore platform.

 ### Setting up the SDK ###